Ali-S1na/ICT171-Assignment-2/documentation.md

     <li> In the "value" tag, type the public IP address of the AWS EC2 instance. you can find it when clicking <b> Connect </b> on the instance</li>
     <li> In the "TTL" tag, select custom and type 600 in the "Seconds" field.</li>
 </ul>
-Now you can access the website hosted on virtual machine by typing the registered domain name in the browser
+Now you can access the website hosted on virtual machine by typing the registered domain name in the browser.